 This includes people with new incidence of disability currently accessing supports through other NSW Government agencies, including Health, Education and Justice, or other sectors, such as primary care providers and non-government organisations.

 The first step in becoming an NDIS participant is completing the Access Request Form.
 The process for making an Access Request is explained further below.

-For children or young people in the Parental Responsibility of the Minister, it will be the role of FACS or Non-Government Organisation (NGO) OOHC casework staff as the ‘child’s representative’ to undertake the Access Request process for new entrants to the Scheme.
+For children or young people in the Parental Responsibility of the Minister, it will be the role of DCJ or Non-Government Organisation (NGO) OOHC casework staff as the ‘child’s representative’ to undertake the Access Request process for new entrants to the Scheme.

 Early intervention requirements may be met if:

 - a child or young person has one or more identified intellectual, cognitive, neurological, sensory or physical impairments that are, or are likely to be, permanent or